Nashville-Public-Library/bedework-guide/docs/add-events/recurrence.md

 -	Monthly Movie Matinee, times vary - No
     -	Event happens one time per month, but not on set schedule (repeats, no pattern).
 But, each movie event happens at a different time of day (NOT same time of day).

-## Step 2: Type the Recurrence Pattern (Required for all Recurring Events)
+## Add Recurrence Pattern (Required)
 ![img "recurrence pattern"](../../src/img/recurrence-pattern-field.jpg)
+1.	**Recurrence Pattern is required for all recurring events.**
+    - If you leave this field blank, we will not approve your event.
-1. Consult the NPL Style Guide for examples on how to write recurrence pattern text.
+1. Consult the [NPL Style Guide](https://docs.google.com/document/d/1GEg7vq-WWuBhZaVDM39cERYrDljqLXI5CUQngT1d694/edit?usp=sharing) for recurrence pattern examples.
-1. Select “event recurs” to bring up the recurrence menu.
+1. Select `event recurs` to bring up the recurrence menu.
 1. Type the recurrence pattern in the Recurrence Pattern field.
-    1. Recurrence Pattern is required for all recurring events.
-    1. If you leave this field blank, we will not approve your event.

-## Step 3: Set the Recurrence Pattern for the Calendar Listings (Two Options, Pick One)
+## Set the Recurrence Rules or Dates
 ![img "recurrence rules exceptions"](../../src/img/recurrence-rules-exceptions.jpg)

 Choose your recurrence method.
-There are two ways to add recurrences.
-Choose ONLY ONE OPTION.
+There are two ways to add recurrences. **Choose Only One Option**.
 Do not use both.
 1. Option 1: Recurrence Rules: Add recurrence with a pattern, like “Every 1st Thursday” or “Every Saturday”.
     1. Look in the “Recurrence Rules” section of the form.
     1. Select the checkbox next to “show advanced recurrence rules”.